talut/rn-secure-storage/README.md

 # RNSecureStorage

-Secure Storage for React Native (Android & iOS)
+Secure Storage for React Native (Android & iOS) - Version: 1.0.82

 *Note: This package is more improved version of [react-native-secure-key-store](https://github.com/pradeep1991singh/react-native-secure-key-store), RNSecureStorage has "under api 23" support*